canonical/postfix-relay-operators/postfix-relay-operator/terraform/README.md

 # Terraform modules

-This project contains the [Terraform][Terraform] modules to deploy the `ubuntu-motd-server` charm with its dependencies.
+This project contains the [Terraform][Terraform] modules to deploy the `postfix-relay` charm with its dependencies.

 The modules use the [Terraform Juju provider][Terraform Juju provider] to model the bundle deployment onto any Kubernetes environment managed by [Juju][Juju].